-Beginning at 1st level, a bard casts arcane spells drawn from the bard spell list.
+Beginning at 1st level, a bard casts arcane Spells drawn from the bard spell list.
 He can cast any spell he knows without preparing it ahead of time.
 Every bard spell has a verbal component (singing, reciting, or music).
 To learn or cast a spell, a bard must have a Charisma score equal to at least 10 + the spell level.
-The Difficulty Class (DC) for a saving throw against a bard's spell is 10 + the spell level + the bard's Charisma modifier.
+The Difficulty Class (DC) for a saving throw against a bard's spell is defined in each spell.

 A bard need not prepare his spells in advance.
 He can cast any spell he knows at any time, assuming he has not yet used up his allotment of spells per day for the spell's level.

 Table: Bard Spells Known